RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 ### Question # 25 - A component failure in the primary HVAC system leads to a high temperature alarm in the datacenter that Kim manages.
 After resolving the issue, what should Kim consider to prevent future issues like this?
 A.	A closed loop chiller
-B.	Redundant cooling systems
+B.	**Redundant cooling systems**
 C.	Swamp coolers
 D.	Relocating the datacenter to a colder climate

 Answer: B

-### Question # 26 - Joe is the security administrator for a cloud- based ERP system.
+### [important] Question # 26 - Joe is the security administrator for a cloud- based ERP system.
 He is preparing to create accounts for several new employees.
 What default access should he give to all of the new employees as he creates the accounts?
 A.	Read only
 B.	Editor
 C.	Administrator
-D.	No access
+D.	**No access**

 Answer: D